microsoft/thematic/packages/d3/README.md

 This package provides a variety of helpers for applying Thematic to visualizations based on [D3](https://d3js.org/).

-D3's generally programming model is to use function chaining to update selections.
+D3's general programming model is to use function chaining to update selections.
 We provide a variety of applicator functions that work directly with the D3 [selection.call](https://github.com/d3/d3-selection#selection_call) mechanism to apply theme parameters to the selection items.

 For example, you may want to apply the core chart properties to your root svg: